Mei Yi Foo

-Mei Yi Foo (傅美兒 (Pò͘ Bí-jî, Fu6 Mei5 Ji4, Fù Měi'er), born 1980) is a Malaysian pianist who currently based in London.
+Mei Yi Foo (傅美兒 (Pò͘ Bí-jî, Fu6 Mei5 Ji4, Fù Měi'er), born 1980) is a Malaysian pianist who is currently based in London.
 She has been taught by musicians such as Yonty Solomon, Chris Elton and Alexander Satz.

 She has played at the Royal Festival Hall, Finlandia Hall, Hong Kong City Hall, Wigmore Hall, Verona Filarmonica, Megaron Athens and the Zurich Kammerorchester Haus.
 Her teachers include Yonty Solomon, Christopher Elton and Alexander Satz at the Royal College and the Royal Academy of Music in London.

 She was awarded the Maria Callas Grand Prix in 2008.
 In 2013, she won the Best Newcomer in the BBC Music Magazine Awards for her début disc, Musical Toys (Odradek Records), which featured works by Sofia Gubaidulina, Unsuk Chin and György Ligeti.
 Mei Yi was also awarded the medal of Setiawan Tuanku Muhriz in 2011.

 Early life

 Born in Seremban, Negri Sembilan, Malaysia, Foo began music lessons at the age of four.
-After her early education at SRJK(C) Pei Hua and SMK Chan Wa, she furthered her musical studies at the Wells Cathedral School, and then the Royal College of Music and the Royal Academy of Music.
+After her early education at SRJK(C) Pei Hua and SMJK Chan Wa, she furthered her musical studies at the Wells Cathedral School, and then the Royal College of Music and the Royal Academy of Music.